Tool

 ```

-Here, `provider` is the ID of this tool, and `tool_name` is the `operation_id` from the OpenAPI specification.
-If it doesn't exist, it's the `tool_name` automatically generated by Dify, which can be found on the tool management page.
+* **`tool_name`**: The `operation_id` from the OpenAPI specification.
+If no `operation_id` exists, this is the `tool_name` automatically generated by Dify, which you can find on the tool management page.

 ## Related Resources